-Module is a component which displays UI and runs as part of a
+Module is a component which displays UI in a Modular session.
+Modules are

 A module is given access to two services provided by the modular framework in its incoming namespace: